GoldOne/Not-Windows-Phone/README.md

 Here is my past work on web page !!!

-Issues
-1.html
-Filelist
+###Issues
+1. html

 A1.pdf
 Ass1.pdf
-2.Javascript
-Filelist
+2. Javascript

 A2.pdf
 Ass2.pdf
-3.PHP and Mysql
+3. PHP and Mysql
 A3.pdf
 Ass3.pdf
-4.Durpal
+4. Durpal
 A4.pdf
 Ass4.pdf